Bill Text: CA SB892 | 2023-2024 | Regular Session | Amended

 (i) Regulations adopted by the California Privacy Protection Agency pursuant to paragraph (16) of subdivision (a) of Section 1798.185 of the Civil Code.

 (ii) Statewide legislation that establishes a regulatory framework governing the development and deployment of ADTs.
+ADSs.

-(5) Starting January 1, 2026, and annually thereafter, the department shall review and update both of the following:
+(5) Starting Commencing January 1, 2026, and annually thereafter, the department shall review and update both of the following:

-(A) The ADT procurement standard.
+(A) The ADT ADS procurement standard.

 (B) Regulations adopted pursuant to this subdivision.

-(1) Provides a completed risk assessment of the relevant ADS ADT that analyzes the items included in subparagraph (A) of paragraph (2) of subdivision (b).
+(1) Provides a completed risk assessment of the relevant ADT ADS that analyzes the items included in subparagraph (A) of paragraph (2) of subdivision (b).

 (3) Provides procedures for adverse incident monitoring.

-(4) Requires authorization from the state agency before deployment of ADS ADT upgrades and enhancements.
+(4) Requires authorization from the state agency before deployment of ADT ADS upgrades and enhancements.

 (6) Provides a termination right in the event of a significant breach of responsibility or violation by the vendor.